BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Data.md

 ## Part Two: Private CryptFinger

 Authentication can create strong advantages for data lookup, for verifying data, for creating portable data, and for adding additional data such as timestamps.
 However, the biggest advantages in CryptFinger come with the usage of elision.
 Now, data can be displayed dynamically so that different things are shown to different people, all without the core authentication of an Envelope or the registration of its hash in other places, such as a timestamping blockchain.
-Specific use cases reveal: how to elide data; how to progressively reveal data; and how to allow data proof without explicit revelation.
+Specific use cases reveal: how to elide data; how to allow data proof without explicit revelation; and how to progressively reveal data.

 ### #4: Carmen Protects CryptFinger (Elision)